Skip to product information

 Cold Hardiness

-Survived -47°F at Ed Schultz’s orchard near Bozeman in 2024 with zero damage
+Survived -47°F at Ed Schultz’s orchard near Bozeman in 2024 with zero damage.
+Alaska Fruit Trees lists it as one of their hardiest.

-Estimated hardiness: -50°F to -60°F, making it ideal for extreme cold climates and zone 2+ growers
+Estimated hardiness: -50°F to -60°F, making it ideal for extreme cold climates in zone 2 and even protected zone 1 sites.

 Rootstock Info